Kong/workshop-api-resilience-enterprise/README.md

     1. Open Insomnia and import a collection present at [**routes-oas.yaml**](./routes-oas.yaml)

-    2. In Insomnia, navigate to where the collection has been imported, then navigate to the `/health` endpoint (name in collection: `health/Health check endpoint for Kubernetes`).
+    2. In Insomnia, navigate to where the collection has been imported, then navigate to the `/health` endpoint (name in collection: `health/Health check`).
     Choose enviroment "OpenAPI env localhost:8000" to apply pre-configured values in URL templates.

     3. Send the request with expected output: